yu-lab-vt/FOCUS-3D/README.md

    * use `Delete All Z` to remove an incorrect 3D instance;
    * use `Delete Inside ROI (All Z)` to remove multiple labels in a selected region.

-   For detailed instructions on ROI drawing, label-editing operations, and keyboard shortcuts, see [Manual Curation](docs/MENU_REFERENCE.md#manual-curation).
+   For detailed instructions on label-editing operations and keyboard shortcuts, see [Manual Curation](docs/MENU_REFERENCE.md#manual-curation).

 4. For labels stored in Zarr format, edits are written directly to the underlying Zarr data, so no separate save step is required.
 Labels loaded from TIFF are edited in memory and must be saved manually from the `Save` panel after curation.

-### Step 4 — Use one-click local refinement when needed
+### Step 4 — Use one-click segmentation when needed

-Manual drawing is not always the fastest way to correct a difficult cell.
+One-click segmentation can accelerate the curation.

 1. Keep both the raw image and segmentation label layer loaded.
 2. Open `Segmentation -> One-click segmentation`.